 With a chatbot app, offering immediate response times to customer queries is a much more attainable goal.
-Best of all, these immediate response times are a 24/7 offering for customers, whereas live support agents may not always be on the clock.
+Best of all, these immediate response times are a 24/7 offering for customers, whereas live chat agents may not always be on the clock.

-Of course, the problem with relying solely on chatbots to reduce customer wait times is the fact that even the best and most intelligent chatbots are often unable to resolve complex issues.
+The problem with relying solely on chatbots to reduce customer wait times is the fact that even the best and most intelligent chatbots are often unable to resolve complex issues.
 Chatbots are excellent at pulling information from internal databases to answer common questions, such as providing the status of a customer's order or editing it.

 But for uncommon questions or complex issues, a chatbot alone may not be sufficient.
 Because they can only handle one thing at a time, it can take forever before you get all of your questions resolved.

-This combination is an ideal solution for many companies, allowing them to quickly resolve common issues without the need for a live support agent.
+This combination is an ideal solution for many companies, allowing them to quickly resolve common issues without the need for a live chat agent.
 At the same time, customers have the option to speak with a real person in cases where assistance from a chatbot alone isn’t sufficient.

 Human touch and personalization needs

-A CGS study finds that 86% of customers would rather interact with a human agent than a chatbot.
+A CGS study found that 86% of customers would rather interact with a human agent than a chatbot.
 Further, 71% of customers say that they would be less likely to purchase from a brand that did not have real customer service representatives available.

 Chatbots have come a long way toward replicating natural language and determining customer intent for better customer engagement.
 Today, the best chatbot applications can come quite close to sounding like actual human beings.

-However, even the most advanced chatbots still fall short of a live representative when it comes to delivering a personalized, human touch.
+Even the most advanced chatbots still fall short of a live representative when it comes to delivering a personalized, human touch.
 They’re also lacking when it comes to handling more complex questions or customer issues.

 Consistency and accuracy